-Published in Family Law on June 5, 2018.
+Published in Family Law by Chris Eskew on July 3, 2023.

 Need to talk to someone right away?
 Reach out to the family law attorneys at Eskew Law.

-Indiana Parenting Time Minimums
+Make-Up Parenting Time

 The new updates to Indiana family law acknowledge that parenting plans may need to change without warning, especially in light of public health emergencies.
 Under the updates, parents can ask for “make-up” time if they miss their parenting time for reasons beyond their control.
 But the reasons that justify make-up time must be involuntary and beyond the parent’s control.
 For instance, if a parent voluntarily takes a vacation or participates in other activities that interfere with their parenting time, they are not entitled to make-up time.
 And any potential changes to the parenting time schedule must be communicated to the other parent as far in advance as possible.
 In addition, make-up time cannot interfere with holidays, special days, or previously planned events.